Kuuuube/KuuubeTD/README.md

 # KuuubeTD

-Kuuube Tablet Driver, a driver for serial Wacom tablets.
+Kuuube Tablet Driver, a driver for old graphics tablets which use a serial port.

 ## Usage